Dore Holm

-The Dore Holm is a small uninhabited islet off the south coast of Esha Ness, located in the north-west of Mainland, Shetland, Scotland.
+The Dore Holm (/scz/ dor-HOM) is a small uninhabited islet off the south coast of Esha Ness, located in the north-west of Mainland, Shetland, Scotland.
 Its natural arch can be seen from the coast between Tangwick and Stenness.
 The shape of the arch has been compared to a horse drinking deeply from the water.

 The name appears to be derived from 'door', the word 'holm' being of Scandinavian origin and meaning a small island.